MoritzLost/CachePlaceholders/README.md

 This is a step-by-step guide to getting started with a custom placeholder token.

-First, you need to register your custom token with the module.
+First, you need to register your custom token(s) with the module (unless you want to use one of the built-in tokens, see below).
 This is done by hooking `CachePlaceholders::getTokens`.
 A token definition consists of an alphanumeric name (hyphens and underscores are allowed) and a callback function.
 The callback should return the dynamic value that you want to output in place of the token.

 ```php
 // site/ready.php